26 MINUTE READ

 The Lello 4080 Musso Lussino, available from amazon*, is an Italian-made domestic ice cream machine with an in-built freezing system.
-After 7 months of extensive use, which has included using this machine to make ice cream to sell at 4 food markets, I’ve found that it produces excellent ice cream that is extremely smooth, dense, and creamy.
-I’ve found that it has an optimum capacity of 700 ml (0.74 quart) of mix, producing about 800 ml (0.85 quart) of ice cream with about 14% air in 17 minutes and 30 seconds, although it is capable of freezing a maximum of 1000ml (1.06 quart) of mix.
-It can make both ice cream and gelato, freeze batches back-to-back, and makes ice cream that is near identical to that made by its more expensive bigger sister the Lello Musso Pola 5030*.
-My only complaint is the gap between the central pin and the surrounding plastic, which can allow in ice cream mix during cleaning if you’re not careful.
+After 7 months of extensive use, which has included using this machine to make ice cream to sell at 5 food markets, I’ve found that it produces excellent ice cream that is extremely smooth, dense, and creamy.
+It has an optimum capacity of 700 ml (0.74 quart) of mix, producing about 900 ml (0.95 quart) of ice cream with about 29% air in an average time of 17 minutes and 30 seconds.
+My only complaint is the gap between the central pin and the surrounding plastic, which can let in ice cream mix during extraction and cleaning if you’re not careful.

-You can view the top selling ice ice cream machines on amazon by clicking here*.
+You can view the top selling ice cream machines on amazon by clicking here*.

 Table of Contents

 - 1. My Review Method

 - 3. Factors Affecting Nucleation, Growth, and Recrystallisation

 - 3.1 The Scraper Blades

 - 3.2 Air In Ice Cream